Before we get into the content of this article, it must be noted that not all of the restaurant entertainment ideas will work for every establishment.

 Example of an art exhibition-cum-restaurant

-Photo booths are always popular at events and is sure to do well at any restaurant.
+Photo booths are always popular at events and are sure to do well at many restaurants.
 Stock the booth with props and costumes that support your brand, to add that extra bit of fun.

-Have a photographer on site, include your logo on the photographs, and tag guests on social media for great brand exposure.
+Have a photographer on-site, include your logo on the photographs, and tag customers on social media for great brand exposure.
+These photos will be a great addition to your website, too.

 Image Credit: Showtime Photo Booth